ongov/AI-Principles/README.md

 ---
-## Alpha Principles for the Ethical Use of AI and Other Data Driven Technologies
+## Alpha Principles for the Ethical Use of AI and Data Driven Technologies in Ontario
 ---

-#Proposed Principles for Ethical Use of Data Driven Technologies in Ontario

 The alpha Principles for Ethical Use set out six points to align the use of data-driven technologies within government processes, programs and services with ethical considerations and values.
 Our team has undertaken extensive jurisdictional scans of ethical principles across the world, in particular the US the European Union and major research consortiums.
 The Ontario “alpha” principles complement the Canadian federal principles by addressing a gap concerning specificity.
 Ontario’s principles support our diverse economic ecosystem by not clashing with existing best practices, principles and frameworks.
 This approach references and harmonizes with known standards, principles and tools to create clarity rather than barriers for innovation that is safe, responsible and beneficial.